 Q: I only want to live here if I get such-and-such a room (or, say, a beachside apartment in Van Pelt).
 How do I make that clear?

-A: For the final question on the Application, check NO, you will not consider any room of the desired type.
+A: For the final question on the selection form, check NO, you will not consider any room of the desired type.
 If we don't have the specific rooms you request, we will not assign you.

 Q: Speaking of programs, how do I join or remain a part of FILM CULTURE or MODERN LANGUAGES for next year?